Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 The modern scientific study of smiling began with the discovery of the ``Duchenne smile'' in 1862 \cite{duchenne_1862}, which contrasted smiles that engaged just the corners of the lip with those that also had raised cheeks and eyelid lowering.
 Duchenne smiles, which are associated with genuine signs of joy and positive valence \cite{ekman_1990}, have since been further formalized as specific Action Unit (AU) activations under \citeauthor{Ekman1978}'s Facial Action Coding System \cite{Ekman1978}.

-\citeauthor{ekman_1982} proposed a three-class taxonomy of felt, false, and miserable smiles derived from affective state and physical markers \cite{ekman_1982}; in recent years, building on evidence that smiling evolved chiefly as a social tool \cite{fridlund_1994}, \citeauthor{niedenthal_2010} established another taxonomy with smiles serving three social roles of reward, affiliation, and dominance \cite{niedeland_1980}.
+\citeauthor{ekman_1982} proposed a three-class taxonomy of felt, false, and miserable smiles derived from affective state and physical markers \cite{ekman_1982}; in recent years, building on evidence that smiling evolved chiefly as a social tool \cite{fridlund_1994}, \citeauthor{niedenthal_2010, martin_2017} established another taxonomy with smiles serving three social roles of reward, affiliation, and dominance \cite{martin_2017}.
 In dialogue interactions specifically, smiling has long been known to be a direct communication device, where humans subconsciously time the onset of smiles to maximize communicative impact and social signaling \cite{chovil_1991, bavelas_2000}.

-We begin our analysis with a pilot study where six annotators, including four trained Holocaust historians with graduate degrees, watched interviews to label smiles under the two taxonomies outlined above.
+We begin our analysis with a pilot study where six annotators, including four trained Holocaust historians with graduate degrees, labeled smiles under the two taxonomies.
 Annotators met weekly over the course of two months to discuss disagreements, update instructions, and come to consensus on labels.
-In \S\ref{subsec:pilot}, we describe the annotation process; in \S\ref{subsec:low_agreement}, we analyze annotation results; in \S\ref{subsec:pilot_results}, we find semantic features best predict social smiles; and in \S\ref{subsec:smile_detection}, we use pilot data to train a smile detection model with an F1 of 85\% on binary smile detection.
+Below, we describe the annotation process (\S\ref{subsec:pilot}), the agreement scores (\S\ref{subsec:low_agreement}), some analysis and results (\S\ref{subsec:pilot_results}), and a derived smile detector (\S\ref{subsec:smile_detection}).